Hopkins Street Improvements - October 2020

 - Please see Note below for the latest on the City’s traffic control plan during construction and a link to an FAQ page with more information

 - Construction traffic is directed to use Hopkins whenever possible; however road excavations on Hopkins will require equipment to use other streets in order to access around the construction.

-- Phase 2 (Johnson Ave. to Bishop) is currently expected to begin at the end of October
+- Phase 2 (Johnson Ave. to Bishop) is currently expected to begin in November

 - Proposed improvements can be found here